animate-object/r-prime/setup.md

 With the project open in PyCharm, go to file > settings > Project > Project Interpreter

-From there selec the drop down menu and set the project interpreter to `3.5.2 virtualenv at C:\<your project path>\r-prime\venv`.
+From there select the drop down menu and set the project interpreter to `3.5.2 virtualenv at C:\<your project path>\r-prime\venv`.
 You should see the list of installed packages update to include, among other things TensorFlow and NumPy.